 Read on to learn more about how payroll loans work.

 A payroll loan is an umbrella term referring to short-term business loans that companies use to cover payroll expenses.
 There are many forms of payroll loans, including short-term loans, lines of credit, invoice financing, and merchant cash advances.
 Generally, businesses consider payroll as a working capital expenditure.
 That said, payroll loans may be synonymous with working capital loans.

-Note: Payroll loans and payday loans are different and, therefore, shouldn’t be confused with each other.
-The difference between the two is that small businesses use payroll business loans to pay their staff, while payday loans are consumer loans granted to individual employees.
+Note: Payroll loans and payday loans are different and, therefore, shouldn’t be confused with one another.
+The difference between the two is that small businesses use payroll financing to pay their staff, while payday loans are consumer loans granted to individual employees.

 How Does a Payroll Loan Work?